Statistical Tests for Large Tree-structured Data: Introduction

 The paper is structured as follows.
-In Section \ref{binary_trees}, we look at a simple model for binary trees that leads to the definition of a density for the tree-structured data, and the development of tests for tree distributions.
-The simplicity of this model motivates the use of conditioned Galton--Watson tree models through the CRT.
-In Section \ref{conditioned Galton--Watson}, we review the key ingredients of the CRT, including conditioned Galton--Watson trees, Dyck paths and least common ancestors trees, restricting our attention to the aspects of their relationships that are relevant to our purposes.
-In Section \ref{variance}, we consider the issue of estimating and interpreting the variance parameter of the offspring distribution of conditioned Galton--Watson tree models.
-Then in Section \ref{GOF}, we construct goodness-of-fit tests for conditioned Galton--Watson tree models based on two related approaches.
-In Section \ref{simulations}, we conduct simulations by generating a large number of very large conditioned Galton--Watson trees using the expected linear-time algorithm provided by \cite{LD}, and examine the performances of the proposed tests.
-In Section \ref{data_application}, we implement the tests on a dataset of brain tumour images using a tree representation to check for group differences between cancer patients who experience long versus short survival times.
+In Section \ref{prelim}, we establish the notations and review technical details used in the article.
+In Section \ref{binary_trees}, we illustrate the motivation for using the CRT through a simple model for binary trees that leads to the definition of a consistent family of densities for the tree-structured data, and the development of invariant tests for tree distributions.
+In Section \ref{conditioned Galton--Watson}, we review and suitably modify the key ingredients of the CRT, restricting our attention to relevant aspects of their relationships.
+In Section \ref{GOF}, we construct goodness-of-fit tests for conditioned Galton--Watson tree models using a class of binary subtrees.
+In view of requirement (iii), we then consider the problem of estimating and interpreting the variance parameter of the offspring distribution of conditioned Galton--Watson tree models.
+In Section \ref{simulations}, we present results from numerical examples, and implement the tests on a dataset of brain tumor images.
 In Section \ref{discussion}, we comment on possible extensions and generalizations, and point out some shortcomings of the current framework.
-Proofs of the results are relegated to Section \ref{appendix}.
-Computation and simulation details are available in the Supplementary Material.